-- high blood pressure (hypertension)
+- high blood pressure

 - thinning hair

-- worsening thyroid symptoms (in the case of preexisting related diseases)
+- worsening thyroid symptoms, in the case of preexisting related diseases

-However, if you see any new or worsening symptoms, it is likely related to your new medication.
-At this point, you may talk to your doctor about switching DMTs to get rid of these side effects.
-If you take multiple DMTs, this process may take time.
+However, if you experience any new or worsening symptoms, it’s likely related to your new medication.
+At this point, you may talk to your doctor about switching your DMT to get rid of these side effects.
+If you take multiple medications to manage your symptoms, this process may take time.

 Through an MRI, your doctor will look for any new cerebral lesions, which often have no symptoms.
-You may also need to stop medications if you have new lesions and worsening disability without any notable relapses.
+You may also need to change medications if you have new lesions and worsening disability without any notable relapses.

-Keep in mind that all patients respond to MS therapies differently, so continue touching base with your doctor to see if your current plan is the best fit.
+Keep in mind that everyone responds to MS therapies differently, so continue touching base with your doctor to see if your current plan is the best fit.